-(Example) Grants-in-Aid for Scientific Research (A) and Challenging Research review.
-In the event that a large number of applications are received, the review may include processes such as a preliminary screening (the Challenging Research only) or a random assignment of research proposals.
+Between six and eight reviewers are appointed for each proposal in the Scientific Research (A) and the Challenging Research (Pioneering) categories, and each proposal is subject to both a document review and a more thorough and multifaceted panel review.
+In the event that a large number of applications are received, the review may include processes such as a preliminary screening (the Challenging Research (Pioneering) only) or a random assignment of research proposals.